gtvj/gtvj.github.io/about.md

 ![A picture of me](images/profile_picture.jpg)

+I'm a full stack developer from London, England.
 This page describes my sense of professional purpose, interests and goals.
 I'm also on [Twitter](https://twitter.com/gtvjones) and [LinkedIn](https://www.linkedin.com/in/gtvjones/).

 ## _Why_ am I a Lead Developer?